 This qualitative measure considers capital allocation, balance sheet and liquidity management, and investing in people and culture.
-In 2023, we continue to build out the pipeline of development opportunities, carefully managing liquidity through match-funding and land exposure using option contracts.
-Our balance sheet ratios continue to remain strong with Net Debt-to-Core-EBITDAre at 4.2x (based on the annualized fourth quarter of 2023) and 95% unencumbered NOI.
+In 2024, we continued to build out the pipeline of development opportunities, carefully managing liquidity through match-funding and land exposure using option contracts.
+Our balance sheet ratios continue to remain strong with Net Debt-to-Core-EBITDAre at 4.2x (based on the annualized fourth quarter of 2024) and 95% unencumbered NOI.
 The Company is well poised to capitalize on growth opportunities should they arise.
-The Company held its first investor day in ten years, which was well received by the investment community.
-To measure and support investing in people and culture, we continue to strive to be among the best places to work with a diverse and inclusive team.
-We also implemented new, streamlined channels of communication that connect associates to the Company's vision, strategy and initiatives and implemented multiple feedback forums to capture associates to assist them in career development or advancement, such as mentorship programs and "Gigs", which are part-time special projects that provide associates with exposure and learning opportunities.
-For Inclusion & Diversity, representatives met throughout the year and business unit specific plans were created for every department.
-Training sessions were held to build I&D competency within the teams.
+To measure and support investing in people and culture, we continued to strive to be among the best places to work with a diverse and inclusive team.
+Associate engagement increased from 2023 and we saw improvement across all rating categories.
+We invested in tools that foster career growth and development, including implementing new people manager training, expanding our mentorship program, and supporting the onboarding and hiring of associates at our new Customer Service Center in San Antonio, TX.

 Effectiveness of management is weighted 10%.
-Based on the above, the Compensation Committee determined that the achievement on effectiveness of management was 120%.
+Based on the above, the Compensation Committee determined that the achievement on effectiveness of management was 110%.

-Cash Bonus Performance Measures
+Cash Bonus Performance e Measures

-Metric Weigh Performance (% of target) Weighted payout
+Metric Weight Performance (% of target) Weighted payout

-Annual Core FFO per Share 20% 0 155.0% 31.0%
+Annual Core FFO per Share 20% 0 132.5% 26.5%

-Quarterly Core FFO per Share 30% 0 137.5% 41.3%
+Semi-annual Core FFO per Share 30% 0 135.0% 40.5%

-Development Yield 15% 0 200.0% 30.0%
+Development Yield 15% 0 127.3% 19.1%

-GRESB Score 7.5% 0 125.0% 9.4%
+GRESB Score 7.5% 0 100.0% 7.5%

-Mid-Lease NPS 3.75% 0 80.0% 3.0%
+Mid-Lease NPS 3.75% 0 100.0% 3.75%

-Online Reputation Sentiment 3.75% 0 112.0% 4.2%
+Online Reputation Sentiment 3.75% 0 128.0% 4.8%

-Strategic and Corporate Initiatives 10% 0 105.0% 10.5%
+Corporate and Strategic Initiatives 10% 0 108.0% 10.8%

-Effectiveness of Management 10% 0 120.0% 12.0%
+Effectiveness of Management 10% 0 110.0% 11.0%

-Total Payout 100.0% 141.3%
+Total Payout 100.0% 123.9%